What is EAM (enterprise asset management)?

 - Improved environmental, health, and safety measures

 Potential outcomes can be identified proactively and action can be taken before an asset failure causes worker injuries and accidents.
 Spills, fires, and other harmful outcomes are avoided, safeguarding the environment.
-Carbon footprints are reduced by running equipment optimally and minimising resources used in maintenance cycles such as truck rolls and other heavy equipment.
+Carbon footprints are reduced by running equipment optimally and minimizing resources used in maintenance cycles such as truck rolls and other heavy equipment.
 Compliance with regulatory bodies can be easily proven to preclude liability.

 The evolution of EAM

 Traditionally, asset management systems were deployed on premise, with a different management system required for each type of asset.
-These systems operated individually, generating data that was siloed and making it impossible for an organisation to render a cohesive view of its entire operation.
+These systems operated individually, generating data that was siloed and making it impossible for an organization to render a cohesive view of its entire operation.

 Instead, the business relied on workers in the back office, on the floor, and in the field to provide oversight and to report on the condition of each asset.
 Due to the manual nature of this work, paper-driven processes were the norm, resulting in stale and inaccurate data.